hobo71/wpsso-tweet-a-quote/readme.txt

 <p>WPSSO TAQ features an easy "Tweet a Quote" toolbar button in the Visual Editor &mdash; along with a simple shortcode for the Text Editor &mdash; to create Tweetable quotes quickly and easily.</p>

-<p>WPSSO TAQ uses your existing WPSSO settings to shorten URLs, add the Twitter Business @username, and recommend the author's @username after sharing.</p>
+<p>WPSSO TAQ uses your existing WPSSO settings to shorten URLs, add a Twitter business @username, and recommend the author's @username after sharing.</p>

-<p>Developers and advanced users will appreciate the ability to completely re-style the quote text and Tweet link.</p>
+<p>Developers and advanced users will appreciate the ability to easily re-style the CSS that WPSSO TAQ uses for the quote and Tweet link.</p>

 <blockquote>
 <p><strong>Prerequisite</strong> &mdash; WPSSO Tweet a Quote (WPSSO TAQ) is an extension for the <a href="https://wordpress.org/plugins/wpsso/">WordPress Social Sharing Optimization (WPSSO)</a> plugin, which <em>automatically</em> generates complete and accurate meta tags + Schema markup from your content for Social Sharing Optimization (SSO) and Search Engine Optimization (SEO).</p>